rabidaudio/kaddi/README.md

 audio.rabid.kadi.BindingKey - type and optional identifier that is used to find a dependency audio.rabid.kadi.Binding - link from a type to a dependency audio.rabid.kadi.Module - a collection of bindings.
-You can either define all your bindings in a single audio.rabid.kadi.module, or
+You can either define all your bindings in a single module, or
     group related bindings together into a package audio.rabid.kadi.Scope -